dabreegster/odjitter/README.md

 trips or fractions of a trip. `disaggregate`, by contrast, returns data representing single trips.

+## Docker

+Alternatively, you can run through Docker: `docker run -t abstreet/odjitter <CMD>`.
+See below for command line usage, or start with `help`.

+(For maintainers only: to build and push a new version, `docker build -t odjitter . && docker tag odjitter abstreet/odjitter:latest && docker push abstreet/odjitter:latest`.)

 # `jitter` OD data

 To jitter OD data you need a minimum of three inputs, examples of which